 Laurel is a very small town located in the state of Delaware.
 With a population of 4,356 people and four constituent neighborhoods, Laurel is the 16th largest community in Delaware.

-Laurel is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Laurel is a blue-collar town, with 38.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Laurel is a town of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Laurel who work in sales jobs (10.87%), office and administrative support (10.54%), and healthcare suport services (8.73%).
+There are especially a lot of people living in Laurel who work in sales jobs (14.23%), healthcare suport services (8.97%), and management occupations (6.31%).

-The per capita income in Laurel in 2010 was $13,476, which is low income relative to Delaware and the nation.
-This equates to an annual income of $53,904 for a family of four.
-Laurel also has one of the higher rates of people living in poverty in the nation, with 34.75% of its population below the federal poverty line.
+The per capita income in Laurel in 2018 was $14,316, which is low income relative to Delaware and the nation.
+This equates to an annual income of $57,264 for a family of four.
+However, Laurel contains both very wealthy and poor people as well.
+Laurel also has one of the higher rates of people living in poverty in the nation, with 33.42% of its population below the federal poverty line.

 Laurel is an extremely ethnically-diverse town.
 The people who call Laurel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laurel residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Laurel include English, Haitian, Irish, and Dutch.
+Laurel also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.62% of the town’s residents.
+Important ancestries of people in Laurel include Irish, English, Haitian, German, and Italian.

 The most common language spoken in Laurel is English.
-Other important languages spoken here include French Creole and Spanish.
+Other important languages spoken here include Spanish and French.